Estimated reading time: 1 minute

 Remember, only a trained health professional can diagnose irrational behavior.

 For example, let’s say you love animals but also eat meat.
-You might feel uncomfortable when you stumble on a video of how people treat animals on a farm.
+You can feel uncomfortable when you stumble on a video of how people treat animals on a farm.

-When you closely observe, you will ignore the information or even believe that it’s not true because you don’t want to give up meat.
+When you closely see, you will ignore the information or even believe that it’s not true.
+This happens because you don’t want to give up meat.
 This is cognitive dissonance.

 To make better choices, think carefully about all the information and try to understand the feeling.